peterkulik/ois_api_client/README.md

 )
 ```

-- Build up general parameters for each request:
+- Build up general parameters for each request
 ```python
 user = ois.User(
     login='your_login',